Darxo/Hardened/README.md

 ### Misc

+- Add calculation breakdown for many attribute tooltips in the character screen, listing all skills which influence that attribute
 - Save last campaign settings persistently across game sessions
 - Reduce the height of "autosave" and "quicksave" savegame entries in the main menu by around 25%
 - Add setting (on) for displaying silhouettes of items from the bagslots on the character
+- Increase size and spacing of all colored instances of the minus-sign in tooltips, to be in line with the size of the plus sign
 - Display relative XP in Character Screen instead of absolute values
 - List total XP in experience tooltip
 - Allow the Retinue Hiring Screen to be opened, while not having a Retinue Slot unlocked yet